-Many companies are surprised by how affordable outsourced payroll is compared to in-house payroll.
-While many factors can affect the final pricing, you can expect to pay per employee per month for payroll services with prices ranging from $9SGD to $28 SGD per employee depending on your employee headcount (subject to minimum fees).
+While many factors can affect the final pricing, you can expect to pay per employee per month for payroll services with prices ranging from $9SGD to $28 SGD per employee per month, depending on your employee headcount (subject to minimum fees).

 The Central Provident Fund (CPF) is a comprehensive social security system in Singapore.
 Both employees and employers are required to make monthly CPF contributions according to the employee’s total wages.

 You can find more information at the official Central Provident Fund website: https://www.cpf.gov.sg/